orditeck/2ndbrain/Blog/Second-Hand, Double Taxed - The Silent Government Scam in Online Reselling.md

 ---
-title: "Second-Hand, Double Taxed: The Silent Government Scam in Online Reselling"
+title: "Second-hand, double taxed: the silent government scam in online reselling"
 created: 2023-12-20
 ---
 Selling niche products in a smaller area can be challenging, testing one's patience and often requiring a compromise on price.
 This is precisely what led me to turn to eBay to sell my MacBook Pro 14" M1 Max.
 I got this MacBook from a friend who runs a small tech business.
 Post-pandemic, he faced tough decisions, including laying off a developer and selling their work computer - the very MacBook I bought.